cloudflare/cloudflare-docs/content/support/account-management-billing/Billing Cloudflare Plans/Cloudflare Billing Policy.md

 ## Approved payment methods

-Cloudflare only accepts VISA, MasterCard, American Express, Discover, Paypal, and UnionPay.
+Cloudflare only accepts Visa, Mastercard, American Express, Discover, PayPal, and UnionPay.
 No other payment methods (for example, Maestro) are possible at this time.

 {{<Aside type="note">}}
 Enterprise customers can use ACH payments for Cloudflare plans and subscriptions.